apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 The receiver broadcasts an acknowledgment to the other nodes.
 A node can deliver a queued message to the application layer only when that message is at the head of the queue, and it has received an acknowledgment from all other nodes.
 The nodes eventually iterate through the same copy of the local queue, which means that all messages are delivered in the same order everywhere.
+Click the *Play* button below for a live simulation of Lamport Clocks, or interact with the "servers" yourself, by clicking *exec* or *send* on each circle.
+Use the slider to control the animation speed.

 <div style="display: flex;align-content: center;justify-content: center; padding:0; margin:0;" >
   <style>